WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 When running dev server we actually want CSS to be inlined within JavaScript so that hot reloading works better.
 Which will result in `404` for `assets/index.css` and FOUC, but it is ok for development.

 We have it already going in _webpack.config.js_ as *MiniCssExtractPlugin* falls back to `style-loader` when on development.
-When previously we used *ExtractTextPlugin* we had to pass `disable: development` option.

 ## Changing port numbers based on environment / mode in `index.html` automatically

 Remember that at this stage you would have to remove `4000` from assets referenced in `index.html` manually to see testing results, as then all files are outputted in real filesystem and served by nginx (port `80`).
-Or in case you are not using `nginx` you would have to serve public folder by some Node.js server at say `3333` port, thus also needing changes in `index.html`.
-This is stupid, right.
+This is inconvenient.
 How about building *HTML* so that it automatically sets those port numbers for us based on build target?
 See that in next section.

 ---
 # Use npm `scripts`!